lupyuen3/blockly-zig-nuttx/README.md

 The Zig Tab now shows the generated code in Dart (because we copied the Dart Code Generator).

-(In case of problems, check the JavaScript Console)
+(In case of problems, check the JavaScript Console.
+Ignore the `storage.js` error)

 Let's modify our Code Generator to generate Zig code.